lupyuen/iot-mission/README.md

 ## [7] Embedded Programming

 Arduino Uno is a Dead End for IoT Education: Hard to create afforable commercial products at volume.
 (Same for BBC micro:bit.)
 And Bit-Banging code in C is just bad for IoT learners.
 So I taught myself STM32 Blue Pill.
-The tiny development board contains a 32-bit microcontroller by STMicro with proper ports for UART, I2C, SPI, USB, CAN, ...
+The tiny development board contains a 32-bit Arm microcontroller by STMicro with proper ports for UART, I2C, SPI, USB, CAN, ...
 Costs only S$ 3 on Lazada ([5 pieces for S$ 16](https://www.lazada.sg/-i10699882-s13402282.html?urlFlag=true&mp=1))

 STM32 Blue Pill passes my "Taobao Benchmark" with flying colours, so no worries about commercialising your IoT gadget.
 Hard to find coding tutorials for STM32 Blue Pill, so I wrote many, many coding tutorials in C and Rust (and some translated into Chinese)...